aryangautm/multi-modal-researcher/frontend/project.md

         While reconnecting, the UI should show a "Connection lost, attempting to reconnect..." indicator on the relevant job card.

         If reconnection fails after several attempts, show a persistent "Failed to connect" error.

-5. UI/UX & Animations

-    Design: A clean, modern, "dark mode" aesthetic.
-Use subtle glassmorphism/acrylic effects for cards and modals to create a sense of depth.

-    Layout: The dashboard should feature a prominent input form at the top and a grid or list of JobCard components below.

-    Animations (Framer Motion):

-        Page Transitions: Fade-in/fade-out transitions between the login page and the dashboard.

-        Job Card Entry: When a new job is submitted, the card should animate into the list (e.g., fade in and slide up).

-        Status Indicator: During PROCESSING and PODCAST_PENDING, use a pulsing dot or a smoothly animating progress bar.

-        Button Appearances: When buttons like "Download Report" appear, they should fade in gracefully.

-        Layout Animations: Use AnimatePresence and layout props to smoothly re-order or animate the list of jobs if you implement sorting/filtering.